harshatestlinux/RHCSA-WS/README.md

 ## How to Use

+### 📁 **Objectives Directory** (`objectives/`)
+- Contains command reference files for each RHCSA topic
-- Each `.md` file contains commands and notes for a specific topic.
+- Each `.md` file focuses on a specific exam objective area
-- Add new commands under relevant sections.
+- Add new commands under relevant sections as you learn them
-- Include brief descriptions or examples for clarity.
+- Include brief descriptions or examples for clarity
+- Perfect for quick command lookups during study and practice

+### 📚 **Study Materials Directory** (`study-materials/`)
+- Contains your complete 45-day RHCSA preparation plan
+- Structured learning materials designed for exam success
+- Follow the daily schedule and complete all practice labs
+- Use as your primary study guide and progress tracker

+### 🔄 **Regular Maintenance**
-- Commit and push your changes regularly.
+- Commit and push your changes regularly
+- Update command references as you discover new techniques
+- Track your progress through the study plan

 ## Study Materials for RHCSA Exam